cs130-w22/Group-B1/backend/docs/api.md

 Include the authorization header.
 Include the username as a path parameter.

-Example Request (querying for 1 roommate by username):
+Example Request (searching for 1 roommate by username):

 ```
 curl --location --request GET 'http://localhost:3000/roommate/Andrew1' \